atharvak2811/atharvak2811/README.md

 •	CS Graduate Student @ Northeastern University. 🏫

-•	Former Data Science Co-op @ Amundi US, PTC and Hodek Edge Pvt.
+•	Data Science @ Amundi US, PTC and Hodek Edge Pvt.
 Ltd. 👩‍💻

 •	Passionate about learning and having hands-on experience on new technologies. 💡